RiccardoZappitelli/RCPepTelegram/README.md

-procmonmenu - Shows procmon menu. procmonadd - Adds a process to the process monitor list. procmonrem - Removes a process to the process monitor list.
+procmonmenu - Shows procmon menu. procmonadd - Adds a process to the process monitor list. procmonrem - Removes a process to the process monitor list. cmdsession - Enters a local cmd session.
 🎮 Input / Device Control
-randomkeyboard - Sets all user's input to random characters. capslock - Activates capslock. mousecontroller - Sends a mouse controlling menu. mouselock - Locks the mouse in position.
+randomkeyboard - Sets all user's input to random characters. capslock - Activates capslock. mousecontroller - Sends a mouse controlling menu. mouselock - Locks the mouse in position. setMouseJump - Sets the jump of the mouse in mousecontroller.
 📋 Messaging
 bsend - Send custom text.
 id - Get Owner Chat ID.